Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

 The observed properties of the candidate line emitters and primary galaxies are compared to previous detections of [CII] emission in high-redshift galaxies in Figure~\ref{fig:l_fwhm}.
 [CII] FWHM vs L$_{\rm [CII]}$ is plotted for the candidates and central sources in this study, detections of [CII] in $z\sim5$ LBGs from \citet{Capak2015} and the companions and central QSOs discussed in \citet{Decarli2017}.
 The dotted line shows, based on our search algorithm, the minimum luminosity needed to reach a S/N of 5 for a given FWHM value.
-This assumes a Gaussian line profile and the typical noise of our cubes (RMS $\sim$ 0.25 mJy).
+This assumes a Gaussian line profile and the typical noise of our cubes (RMS $\sim$ 0.25 mJy per channel).
 Our candidates follow a similar distribution to the Capak et al.\ galaxies and the Decarli et al.\ companions, extending the apparent relation to slightly lower values of L$_{\rm [CII]}$ and FWHM.
-The fact that none of the candidates appear as outliers in this distribution supports our findings above of high purity and low chances of false positives (contrasted with candidates in \citet{Aravena2016} which mostly do not follow this distribution, consistent with their suggestion that many are likely false positives).
+None of our candidates appear as outliers in the distribution of known [CII] emitters.
+One might expect false positive detections to have higher $L_{\rm [CII]}$ at a given FWHM and thereby trace the detection threshold more closely.
+Moreover the small volumes probed by our survey suggest that any companions we did find would be low luminosity, relatively close to our detection threshold.

 We can calculate the luminosity function of [CII] emitters in the observed fields used in this study.
 We integrate the volume possible to detect a line emitting galaxy at a given luminosity by taking into account the differing noise properties of each field as well as the effect of the ALMA primary beam (assumed to be a gaussian with FWHM = $23^{\prime \prime}$ at this frequency).
 The redshift range covered is found through the spectral coverage of the ALMA data cubes, found in Table~\ref{table:fields}, and the known rest frame emission of the [CII] line at $157.7~\mu m$.
-The volume used to calculate the luminosity function is thus different for each luminosity shown.
+The volume used to calculate the luminosity function is thus different for each luminosity bin.
 Lower luminosity galaxies cannot be detected to as large a radial distance as higher luminosity galaxies due to the effect of the primary beam on the noise amplitude in data cube, thus the volume probed is larger for high luminosity galaxies.
-The measurement errors are due to Poisson noise.